 Broadway guru David Spencer’s Musical Theatre Survival Guide outlines five key elements every musical needs for success.

-Inspired by his own aspirations to step into the spotlight, reporter and producer Joel Carnegie is 'on assignment' to report on the opening night of a brand new Australian musical.
+Inspired by his own aspirations to step into the spotlight, Joel Carnegie is 'on assignment' to report on the opening night of a brand new Australian musical.
 Read more.

 "Truly an inspired vision for a really fun listening experience, from start to finish." - Julie Shapiro (now EP, Radiotopia then ABC RN CAU Executive Producer)